Soviet Leisure II

 The Soviet international cruise fleet was a decidedly odd duck in cruise history: a huge cruise fleet that only partially served its own home market but also its ideologically opposed adversaries, a cruise fleet that existed primarily for the enrichment of the state (whether in foreign currency or in intelligence), a cruise fleet that operated under some very unusual political restraints but yet offered leisure products that were not politicized at all, a cruise fleet that held its own crew heavily surveilled and captive in most ports and yet let Western crew members roam on and off the ships freely, a cruise fleet that was never more than 1 far-flung conflict away from being turned into ships of war (well, that one is not that unique – Great Britain sent its cruise ships off to war during the Falklands conflict too, but that’s a story for a different time).

 I started out this story as a fairy tale and I wish I could tell you that all five poets lived happily ever after in new livery and under new flags, but alas, a ship’s lifespan is only so long.
 The Mikhail Lermontov sank, the others were scrapped one by one … save for one who graduated from Poet to Explorer.
-The Aleksandr Pushkin always stayed one step ahead of the breakers, took the name Marco Polo and moved from operator to operator (from CTC to Orient Lines to Transocean Tours) before ending up with British Cruise & Maritime Voyages (CMV) for a decade.
-At 56 years of age she is now one of the oldest operational cruise ships around but it seems like the pandemic-induced bankruptcy of CMV in 2020 has now sealed her fate too.
-After some initial confusion and contradictory statements, it now seems like she is heading for the breakers in Alang too, taking with her the last material proof of the Soviet Union's international cruise empire.
+The Aleksandr Pushkin always stayed one step ahead of the breakers, took the name Marco Polo and moved from operator to operator (from CTC to Orient Lines to Transocean Tours) before ending up with British Cruise & Maritime Voyages (CMV) for a decade, becoming one of the oldest operational cruise ships around.
+But eventually even her luck ran out.
+Following the pandemic-induced bankruptcy of CMV in 2020 she was sold for scrap and in January 2021 this last remnant of the Soviet Union's international cruise empire wound up on the beach at Alang.

 спасибо за службу, поэты!